 The palace is a blend of Maratha, Mughal, and French styles of architecture.
 From the southern side, the structure looks like Mughal, while from the eastern side, it looks European.
 Rani Ahilya throne, Darbar Hall and Ganesha Hall are styled French-like.
 While the monuments are in wood and Gopura stone, the windows and balconies are decorated and are bordered by the arched entrance, bastions, and wooden doors studded with iron.
 The lower 3 floors are of stone and painted dark brown, and the upper floors are made of wood.
 Rajawada palace has faced damage thrice because of fire.

-In the year 2006, H.H.Ushadevi Holkar, the present Maharani of Indore decided to reconstruct the palace.
-The process was completed in a year’s time and the palace looks equally stunning.
-It is the first structure of the country that was constructed again in same style and with same method and same material.
+In 2006, H.H.Ushadevi Holkar, the present Maharani of Indore, decided to reconstruct the palace.
+The process was completed in a year, and the palace looks equally stunning.
+It is the country's first structure that was constructed again in the same style, method, and material.
 The windows are outlined and give an impression of several eyes looking right back at the street.
-The arched entrance is huge and the wooden doors have iron studs.
-As you enter, you are greeted by a huge courtyard, encircled by gallery rooms and Ganesh hall that became the venue of religious functions in the olden times.
+The arched entrance is enormous, and the wooden doors have iron studs.
+As you enter, you are greeted by a huge courtyard encircled by gallery rooms and Ganesh hall, which became the venue of religious functions in the olden times.

 There are a few balconies with Mughal adornments, corridors, and windows.
 Now, the place hosts classical music concerts and art exhibitions.
 Today's building is rectangular with cylindrical bastions on the four corners.
 The palace currently consists of the office of the Joint Director, Archeology, and a Souvenir Shop managed by the Archeology Department of the State.